Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Introduction

-Every logos can be presented as a quotient of a free logos $\cE=\S C\quotient \cK$.
+Every logos can be presented as a quotient of a free logos, $\cE=\S C\quotient \cK$.
 This means that a morphism of logos $\cE\to \cF$ is equivalent to a diagram $C\to \cF$ satisfying some equations written in terms of small colimits and finite limits.
 We shall say that $\cE$ is the logos {\it classifying} such diagrams.
-For example, recall that an object $X$ is $n$-truncated if its higher diagonal $\Delta^{n+2}X$ is invertible, then the logos classifying a $n$-truncated objects is $\S X\quotient\{\Delta^{n+2}X\}\cong$ (see \cref{sec:congruence} or~\cite{ABFJ:HS} for more examples).
+For example, the condition for an object $X$ to be $n$\=/truncated is such a condition, since it says that the higher diagonal $\Delta^{n+2}X$ is invertible.
+The classifying logos is $\S X\quotient\{\Delta^{n+2}X\}\cong$, which is the logos classifying $n$\=/truncated objects (see \cref{sec:congruence} or~\cite{ABFJ:HS} for more examples).

-We shall denote by $\Cong\cE$ the poset of all congruences ordered by inclusion, and we shall mention explicitly when small generation assumptions are needed (we shall however neglect this issue in this introduction).
-Classically, congruences on a ring $A$ are equivalent to ideals of $A$, and we shall compare the poset $\Cong\cE$ to the poset $\Ideal A$.
+We shall denote by $\Cong\cE$ the poset of all congruences ordered by inclusion, and we shall mention explicitly when small generation assumptions are needed (we shall, however, neglect this issue in this introduction).
+Classically, congruences on a ring $A$ are in bijection with ideals of $A$, and we shall compare the poset $\Cong\cE$ to the poset $\Ideal A$.
 The inclusion of logos congruences is opposed to the inclusion of the corresponding subtopoi (as for ideals and subschemes).
-The minimal element of $\Cong\cE$ is the congruence $\Iso$ of isomorphism, and the its maximal element is the congruence $\All$ of all maps.
-The initial logos $\cS$ has only these two trivial congruences ($\Cong\cS = \{\Iso, \All\}$).
-This compares it to a {\it ground field} (hence our choice of $\RR$-algebras in \cref{table:analogies1}). \footnote{Let us say for the reader who is familiar with these notions, that the duality of topoi and logoi---particularly in the light of our approach of Goodwillie calculus---compares better with that of $C^\infty$\=/schemes and $C^\infty$\=/rings \cite{Moerdijk-Reyes}, than with that of schemes and rings over $\ZZ$. }
+The minimal element of $\Cong\cE$ is the congruence $\Iso$ of all isomorphisms, and the maximal element is the congruence $\All$ of all maps.
+The initial logos $\cS$ has only these two trivial congruences (\ie $\Cong\cS = \{\Iso, \All\}$).
+This compares it to a {\it ground field} (hence our choice of $\RR$\=/algebras in \cref{table:analogies1}). \footnote{Let us add, for the reader who is familiar with these notions, that the duality of topoi and logoi---particularly in the light of our approach of Goodwillie calculus---compares better with that of $C^\infty$\=/schemes and $C^\infty$\=/rings \cite{Moerdijk-Reyes}, than with that of schemes and rings over $\ZZ$ (see \eg \cref{rem:triple-facto-tower}). }